 You don’t need to sync your data back and forth between each section of the platform, because it’s all one unified system.
 Imagine your sales and marketing teams always being on the same page, or your customer service and sales teams being consistent with all their customer communications.
 HubSpot makes businesses run smoothly across the board.

-You can also unlock access to each of these hubs individually with separate purchases if you don’t need all of them.
+You can also unlock access to each of their hubs individually with separate purchases, in case you don’t need all of them.

 Before we dive into each of these hubs though, you should understand the HubSpot CRM, which is like the glue that holds it all together.